Banana Popsicles

-When the summertime heat hits, having something cool and refreshing like these banana popsicles is a welcome treat!
+When the summertime heat hits, having something cool and refreshing like these Banana Popsicles is a welcome treat!
 I add coconut milk for creaminess and a hint of the tropics.
-As an added bonus, bananas contain vitamin B6, vitamin C, and plenty of potassium – these treats are a win win.
+As an added bonus, bananas contain vitamin B6, vitamin C, and plenty of potassium - these treats are a win win.

 These banana popsicles can be made ahead of time and stored in a Ziploc bag so you can have them ready for when you need them.